nwy140/MUFYSourceCode/README.md

 [~~Free~~ Courses](https://www.bitdegree.org/courses?tag=game-dev)
 <br>
-> Real Programmers write their own software and do their own self-learning to adapt to any new trends in the tech industry.
+> Real Programmers write their own software and do their own self-learning to progress and adapt to any new trends in the tech industry.
 Those who don't are just code monkeys.

 # Documentation
 ## Documentation Search